Bandile02/Next-Funding/README.md

 To install this website on your local machine, follow these steps:

 1. Clone the repository: git clone https://github.com/Bandile02/Next-Funding.git
-2. Navigate to the project directory: cd student-funding-website
+2. Navigate to the project directory: cd next-funding
 3. Open the index.html file in your web browser.

 # Usage